-The beginning of a criminal court case starts with the local law enforcement, who first observes a crime in the act; conducts an investigation; writes a report; and issues a citation or arrest upon the accused to be heard at a later date in the court.
+The beginning of a criminal court case starts with the local law enforcement, who first observes a crime in the act; conducts an investigation; writes a report, and issues a citation or arrest upon the accused to be heard at a later date in the court.
 If the defendant is arrested by the police officer, they will be held in the local jail to wait for their case to be heard in court; if the defendant does not appear to be a flight risk, the court may allow bail, which allows the accused to wait for the trail outside of the jail system after paying a specified amount.
 The cash bail system was created to ensure that people return to the court as the case progresses, but, over time, the bail system has transformed into a for-profit system where the level of your wealth determines your likelihood of incarceration.
 The accused will be held in jail under the presumption as guilty before court conviction unless wealthy enough to pay a court determined bail amount.
 Many families in poor minorities cannot afford to post bail so they remain locked up without an actual conviction until their case is heard; unable to work and support their family, which further destabilizes communities.

 During the pretrial process, the court decides if the prosecutor has presented enough evidence to convict/indict the accused defendant of the crime in question.
 At the first court appearance- the arraignment- the judge informs the defendant of the charges, if any, informed of their rights, and asked to enter their plea: guilty, not guilty, or no contest.
 If the defendant enters a not guilty plea and the court possesses enough evidence against the accused to convict them of the crime in question, then a trial date is set.
-Trials represent a costly and lengthly process for both the court system and the defendants, which is why 97 percent of federal and 94 percent of state cases end in plea bargains, meaning no costly trial and no opportunity for the defendant to be found innocent and released.
+Trials represent a costly and lengthy process for both the court system and the defendants, which is why 97 percent of federal and 94 percent of state cases end in plea bargains, meaning no costly trial and no opportunity for the defendant to be found innocent and released.

 When a defendant agrees to a plea bargain, they forgo their Sixth Amendment rights to a speedy, public trial and agree to a lesser charge from the prosecutor in exchange for their admission of guilt.
 This saves the judicial system the burden of trying every case brought before the court, which would backlog and overload the already clogged bureaucratic judicial process.
-Under this current judicial system that rewards defendants for their admission of guilt, however, the onus and power of the court system transfers from the hands and knowledge of the judge and the jury, into the power and control of the prosecutor, whose career depends on guilty convictions and lengthy jail or prison sentences.
+Under this current judicial system that rewards defendants for their admission of guilt, however, the onus and power of the court system transfer from the hands and knowledge of the judge and the jury, into the power and control of the prosecutor, whose career depends on guilty convictions and lengthy jail or prison sentences.

 Trials decided by judge and jury require a burden of proof, which means that the prosecutor must prove their claim with evidence that supports their assertion beyond a reasonable doubt.
 This gives prosecutors the power to threaten criminal defendants with more severe sentences in order for them to admit their guilt in exchange for a lesser prison or jail sentence.
 For example, prosecutors may threaten the death penalty or a life sentence if the defendant plans to plead not guilty, which would burden the court with a lengthy trial process and may allow the defendant to be released if found to be innocent.
-The prosecutors career and reputation are determined by the amount of guilty pleas that they receive, rather than by their logical and measured interpretation of the law, typically a responsibility of the judge.
+The prosecutor’s career and reputation are determined by the number of guilty pleas that they receive, rather than by their logical and measured interpretation of the law, typically the responsibility of the judge.

 Under this plea bargain frenzy judicial system, where power rests in the hands of the prosecutor, rather than the judge, the incentive becomes guilty pleas and lengthy prison sentences rather than the Constitutional right of the accused to a fair and speedy trial.
-The plea bargain judicial process becomes, proven guilty unless wealthy enough to post bail and take the case to trail to be proven innocent.
-This type of judicial system contributes to the extreme levels of race based, mass incarceration within the United States today, as a result of decades of ‘tough on crime’ political policies that encourage the capture and imprisonment of large numbers of the population, typically African Americans and other minorities, that cannot afford to challenge the courts conviction in order to take the case to trial; so they accept their guilty plea bargain, without trial, and serve their jail or prison sentence as convicted criminals.
+The plea bargain judicial process becomes, proven guilty unless wealthy enough to post bail and take the case to trial to be proven innocent.
+This type of judicial system contributes to the extreme levels of race-based, mass incarceration within the United States today, as a result of decades of ‘tough on crime’ political policies that encourage the capture and imprisonment of large numbers of the population, typically African Americans and other minorities, that cannot afford to challenge the courts conviction in order to take the case to trial; so they accept their guilty plea bargain, without trial, and serve their jail or prison sentence as convicted criminals.